 Buyer’s vs. Seller’s vs. Balanced Markets

 Understand how different market conditions affect pricing, competition, and negotiation strategies.
-Knowing the type of market you are entering helps you make better real estate decisions in Kingston and the surrounding area.
+Knowing the type of market you are entering helps you make better real estate decisions in the city and the surrounding area.